Tips for your Video Entry

 Helpful tips on creating a successful video

-• Pick a topic you are excited about.
-It’s much easier to come up with a good idea for your video if you are truly passionate about the message.
+- Pick the global challenge you are most excited about.
+It is much easier to come up with a good idea for your video if you are truly passionate about the message, and finding a solution.

-• Do your research.
-The best videos have solid facts/statistics to support them.
-Read the Background Reading associated with your topic and take a look at our Research Page for a few places to start looking for further information.
+- Do your research.
+The best videos use strong facts/statistics as supporting evidence from a variety of sources.
+Take a look at our Research Page for a few ideas of where to search for further information.

-• Be clear and concise – sixty seconds goes by quickly.
+- Be clear and concise in your video – sixty seconds goes by quickly.

-• If your video includes people talking, be sure they speak slowly and clearly so that everyone can understand.
-Make sure to annunciate your words.
-Let other people screen your video before you turn in in to ensure your message can be heard and understood.
+- If your video includes people talking, be sure they speak slowly and clearly so that viewers can understand.
+Make sure to enunciate your words.
+Have other people screen your video before you submit your entry to ensure your message can be heard and understood.

-• Pick a tone for your video.
-If you want it to be funny, use witty, clever puns to get your point across.
+- Establish a tone for your video.
+If you want to be funny, use witty, clever puns to get your point across, but do not distract viewers from your overall message.
 Choose appropriate music to help guide your audience into the right mood.

-• Try to keep it positive, as too much negativity can turn your audience off to the real message.
+- Try to keep positive, you are presenting a solution to a global challenge.
+Too much negativity can turn your audience off to the real message, and you want them to feel empowered.

-• Make sure you follow all of the Rules and Guidelines, including length, content, and copyright rules.
+- Make sure you follow all of the Rules and Guidelines, including length, content, and copyright rules.
+List all of the sources you used in the end credits.

-• Have fun!
-This is a great way to learn more about the issues regarding world population, and it should be a fun project for you and your friends.
+- Have fun!
+This is a great opportunity to learn more about pressing global challenges regarding world population, and it should be a fun project for you and your friends.

 To find copyright/royalty free images and music: